 Under the leadership of Bishop Redfern II Ecumenical Churches have been planted in 9 states in India, the 12 countries of East Africa, 6 countries of central Africa, South America, and the Caribbean.
 Bishop Redfern pioneered the idea of using one church building to plant several churches and to train pastors in real time for ministry.
 The Ecumenical Church has sent and supports missionaries to several Asian and African countries.
 Some of which are places where Christians are severely persecuted.

 Bishop Redfern II serves as the International director of CityLight and Cross Style International Ministries.
 As the director of CityLight he organized a chain of worldwide prayer cells covering the 8 regions of the world.
 In his position at Cross Style, he developed the strategic plan with Dr. Stephen Manley for 125 Bible training centers in 22 countries.

-In 2012, Bishop Redfern is the founder of the Ecumenical University train missionaries, pastors, and laypersons in the Cross Style Theology of Dr. Stephen Manley.
-The University has added the school of Philanthropy and Non-Profit Development and management.
+In 2012, Bishop Redfern founded Ecumenical University to train missionaries, pastors, and laypersons in the Cross Style Theology of Dr. Stephen Manley.
+The University has added a school of Philanthropy and Non-Profit Development and Management.